Getty Images/iStockphoto

 Assess the hardware environment

-As with the software environment, you should evaluate the computer's hardware to determine whether it's part of the reason why Windows 11 keeps restarting.
-One possible culprit is a hardware driver, which can become corrupted or outdated.
+For example, a hardware driver can cause reboot issues if it's corrupted or outdated.
 An administrator working directly on a Windows 11 PC can use the Device Manager to update drivers or remove a device that might be causing issues.

-You should also run diagnostics against the power supply to ensure that it is delivering sufficient voltage to the computer and operating within recommended parameters.
-Additionally, make sure to verify that there are no problems with the local drive that might be causing random restarts.
-To do this, you can use the CHKDSK (check disk) utility to check the file system and the volume's metadata for logical and physical errors.
+You should also run diagnostics against the power supply to ensure that it's delivering sufficient voltage to the computer and operating within recommended parameters.
+Additionally, make sure that there are no problems with the local drive that might be causing random restarts.
+To do this, you can use the Check Disk (CHKDSK) utility to check the file system and the volume's metadata for logical and physical errors.

 The CHKDSK utility locates bad sectors and physical disk errors and attempts to recover readable information, which might include data that the OS is trying to access.
 In some cases, running a scan to check for errors can resolve reboot issues.
 However, if bad sectors are behind the problem, it might be time to replace the drive.